Are Centauros exotic signals of the QGP?: Centauro explanations

 \begin{large} {\centerline {\em Metastable strangelets}} \end{large}

 Metastable strangelets are commonly assumed to decay with a lifetime $\tau_{0} \stackrel{<}{\sim} 10^{-4}$s.
 They decay via weak interaction processes, of which the most important is {\it the weak neutron decay}.
 As it involves a weak interaction flavour-changing process, $s + u \leftrightarrow u + d$, it should be much slower than a strong neutron decay.
 Generally, however, lifetimes of small metastable strangelets are not predicted precisely at present and they are still a matter of debate \cite{Greiner,Madsen_Kreta}.
 Thus, in principle, a wide range of possible lifetimes of metastable strangelets should be taken into account.
-For the purpose of our work two extreme possibilities and the intermediate case can be admitted: \begin{itemize} \item {\it Lifetimes short enough for decaying of a strangelet above the chamber.}\\ In that situation the same final result as in the case of unstable strangelets can be expected. \item{\it Lifetimes long enough for a strangelet passage, without decay, through the air layer above the chamber and the chamber itself.}\\ The situation is analogous to the case of "stable" strangelets, which will be considered later. \item {\it Intermediate case.}\\ A strangelet penetrating through the chamber can successively evaporate neutrons.
+In the extreme situation, i.e. sufficiently long(short) strangelet lifetime the problem simply reduces to the stable(unstable) strangelet scenario.
+In the intermediate case a strangelet penetrating through the chamber can successively evaporate neutrons.
 Neutrons interact with nuclei of the lead absorber producing the many-maxima cascades in which the distances between the successive humps are strongly correlated with the time interval between the successive evaporation acts.
 Assumption of a strangelet lifetime $\tau_{o} \sim 10^{-15}$s leads to the formation of the long-range many-maxima cascades similar to these observed in the experiment.
-Example of such transition curve, produced by a strangelet with $A_{str}$ = 15, during its passage through the chamber, is shown in Fig.~\ref{metastable_str}.
-In principle, the picture of successive evaporation of neutrons via the weak strangelet decay could also explain the appearance of a long flying component, when the assumed lifetimes are of the order $\sim 10^{-15}$s.
-This hypothesis involves, however, some hardly acceptable points: \begin{itemize} \item Required lifetime $\tau_{0} \sim 10^{-15}s$ seems to be too short for the weak neutron decay process (much shorter than for example the lifetimes of both weak semileptonic and weak nonleptonic decays, estimated in \cite{Crawford} on the basis of the Berger - Jaffe mass formula \cite{Berger} for strangelets of $A_{str} = 15$). \item The picture assumes that a strangelet decays successively inside the chamber.
-Thus, it concerns objects produced at a very small distance from the chamber or just inside it.
-In the case of strangelets produced in typical cosmic-ray families (at heights $H \sim 100 - 1000$ m above the chamber) it seems unclear why they do not decay in the air layer, above the apparatus.\\ \end{itemize}
+Example of the transition curve, obtained under the assumption of the evaporation of neutrons from a metastable strangelet with $A_{str}$ = 15, passing through the lead chamber, is shown in Fig.~\ref{stable_str}.